 I was raised in the Northeast and the Chicago area, then moved to Texas to attend Rice University, where I began developing as a writer and visual artist.
 In addition to exhibiting and selling paintings and drawings, I’ve completed seventeen novels.
 The first six books of my Jack Commer, Supreme Commander science fiction series were first published by Double Dragon Publishing, then republished in 2020 by Sortmind Press: Book One, The Martian Marauders; Book Two, Jack Commer, Supreme Commander; Book Three, Nonprofit Chronowar; Book Four, Collapse and Delusion); Book Five, The Wounded Frontier; and Book Six, The SolGrid Rebellion.
 Book Seven, Balloon Ship Armageddon, was published in 2021, again by Sortmind Press.

 CommWealth, my dystopian, black comedy novel about a society in which private property has been outlawed, was first published August 2015 by Class Act Books and republished 2020 by Sortmind Press.
-Other novels published by Sortmind press include The Soul Institute, a literary and coming of age novel about a mythic return to the sanctuary of a vast foggy university of Soul; Asylum and Mirage, about a naïve artist drafted into a mindless hallucination war; Akard Drearstone, the story of a rock group facing the onslaught of national fame at its rural Texas commune; and, of course, the book this website is named for.
+Other novels published by Sortmind press include The Soul Institute, inspired by dreams of a mythic return to the sanctuary of a vast foggy university of Soul; Asylum and Mirage, about a naïve artist drafted into a mindless hallucination war; Akard Drearstone, the story of a rock group facing the onslaught of national fame at its rural Texas commune; and of course Sortmind, the book this website is named for.

 My writing in both literary and science fiction genres has psychological and spiritual themes, but I’m always on the lookout for the humorous aspects of any situation.

 All words and images copyright by Michael D. Smith